Timber Theft on Private Land

 Unfortunately all these preventive steps will not guarantee some of your timber won't be stolen.
 If you happen onto a theft in progress, immediately contact your county sheriff and the DEC Division of Law Enforcement.
 Be aware that if you accept money from someone stealing your trees, regardless of the amount, you have received compensation and it may no longer be considered a theft.
 Timber theft can happen in various ways.
 In some cases, the thief had no right to be on the property in question and cut and removed logs/trees.
 These range from the cutting of a few trees that can be loaded onto a pickup truck by hand, to full scale operations involving skidders and log trucks and the removal of thousands of board feet of timber.
 Another form of theft involves the logger removing trees not included in a sale.
 A good measure to prevent this form of theft is the use of a professional forester and a well written contract in which each tree sold is marked and recorded.

 How to Report Timber Theft on Private Land

 The Environmental Conservation Police are experienced at investigating instances of timber theft.
-To report a suspected timber theft contact your local DEC Environmental Conservation Officer (ECO), the Division of Law Enforcement Dispatch Number at 1-877-457-5680 or the DEC TIPP line at 1-800-TIPP DEC.
+To report a suspected timber theft contact your local DEC Environmental Conservation Officer (ECO), or the Report all Poachers and Polluters hotline at 1-844-DEC-ECOS (1-844-332-3267).
 Be ready to provide complete information about:

 - Who was involved